isomerpages/mlaw-ablac/_appeals-process/4b-matters-to-be-considered-in-determining-compensation.md

   </li>
 </ol><br>

-(6) For the purposes of this section, the date of acquisition of any land shall be the date of the publication of the notification under [section 5(1)](https://sso.agc.gov.sg/Act/LAA1966?ProvIds=pr5-#pr5-) declaring that that land is needed for the purpose specified in the declaration.
+<p>(6) For the purposes of this section, the date of acquisition of any land shall be the date of the publication of the notification under [section 5(1)](https://sso.agc.gov.sg/Act/LAA1966?ProvIds=pr5-#pr5-) declaring that that land is needed for the purpose specified in the declaration.</p>

 <p class="float"><i>[Act 2/88 wef 12/02/1988]</i></p>